guedes/faker_fdw/README.md

 ## TODO

-1. support passing parameters to provider methods like `fake.credit_card_expire(start="now", end="+10y", date_format="%m/%y")` in [credit card provider](http://faker.readthedocs.org/en/latest/providers/faker.providers.credit_card.html#faker-providers-credit-card)
-2. extend examples and documentation;
+1. extend examples and documentation;
-3. create an entire fake schema that return data with integrity between tables, as fake constraints;
+2. create an entire fake schema that return data with integrity between tables, as fake constraints;
-4. create a faker_fdw in C;
+3. create a faker_fdw in C or Rust just for fun;
-5. ...
+4. ...

 # License